BIJLMER THROUGH THE EYES OF MAJORITY

 Vending machine that distributes seven different drugs.

-Materials: wood, metal springs, light bulb, photo and video collages; Amsterdam, 2018
+Wood, metal springs, light bulb, photo, video collages; Amsterdam, 2018